katin/PenTDB/README.md

  ### Caveats
 **Rapid hack**

 This tool was thrown together quickly as an experiment, and is NOT a good example of PHP coding nor good database design.
-It has proven useful enough to justify development of a Version 2, which will include a clean DB design from scratch and be written in Python as an exercise and learning project.
+It has proven useful enough to justify development of a Version 2, which will include a clean DB design from scratch and will be written in Python as an exercise and learning project.

 **Insecure**